CommunityToolkit/WindowsCommunityToolkit/docs/extensions/LogicalTree.md

-# LogicalTreeExtensions
+# Logical Tree Extensions

-The **LogicalTreeExtensions** provide a collection of extensions methods for UI controls.
+The **LogicalTree** extensions provide a collection of extensions methods for UI controls.

 It provides [FrameworkElement][1] extensions to aid in walking the logical tree of control structures.